 Line 24 - Enter the total interest received or accrued from U.S. Treasury bonds, notes, bills, federal agency obligations, and savings bonds included in federal ordinary income.
-You may not subtract anything that is not identified in Illinois Publication 101, Income Exempt from Tax.
+You may not subtract anything that is not identified in Illinois Publication 101.
 This amount is net of any bond premium amortization deducted federally.

 Line 25 - Enter the amount from Illinois Schedule F (Form IL-1065), Gains from Sales or Exchanges of Property Acquired Before August 1, 1969, Line 14.
 Capital gain, or Section 1245 or 1250 gain, on property acquired before August 1, 1969, may be limited by the value of the property on August 1, 1969.
-See Illinois Schedule F (Form IL-1065) for instructions.
-Attach Illinois Schedule F and a copy of U.S. Schedule D (or U.S. Form 8949), U.S. Form 4797, and U.S. Form 6252, if filed.
+See Illinois Schedule F (Form IL-1065) Instructions for more information.
+Attach Illinois Schedule F and a copy of federal Schedule D (or federal Form 8949), federal Form 4797, and federal Form 6252, if filed.